mmichlin66/mmichlin66.github.io/mimcss/guide/activation-strategies.md

 This approach is suitable for the shared styles that are used throughout the application.
 These can include definitions of custom CSS properties with application-wide defaults and most common layout and styling rules.
 Although the stylesheet can be deactivated, this is usually not needed.

-Note that in this approach, the style definition class is not even exported from the module - what is exported is the activated instance of this class.
-This means that as soon as this code runs (that is, this JavaScript module is loaded), the application can start using the styles.

-Note also, that if the application consists of multiple chunks, the JavaScript module containing the above code may not be included into the first chunk.
+Note that if the application consists of multiple chunks, the JavaScript module containing the above code may not be included in the first chunk.
 The code of the module will only run when the appropriate chunk is loaded, which means that the styles will only be available after that chunk is loaded.
 This allows for a separation of styles between the chunks of the application.

 ## Explicit Activation
 In this approach, the `activate` function is called only at certain points in the application - usually when the user navigates to a relevant part of the application.
 Depending on the application needs styles can be deactivated when navigating to the part of the application that doesn't need them.